steveseguin/powerpoint_remote/README.md

 This link is used by the host PowerPoint system.
 `https://vdo.ninja/?director=myRoom123&midiin`

 `&midiin` tells the client that its forwarding inbound commands to all local MIDI devices.
 We can specify specific MIDI devices if multiple are installed, but generally most people will only have the virtual loopMIDI device installed, so its not an issue.
+For more details, refer to: https://docs.vdo.ninja/advanced-settings/api-and-midi-parameters/midi

 `?director=myRoom123` can be replaced with other options, but in this case we assume the host is the stream director.
 They will likely be screen sharing the local Power Point presentation to everyone in the room, and a room director has more control options than a normal user would.